-With the research results from the corresponding subproject on early Sunni texts in the first research phase, this subproject further explores the afterlife (Nachleben) of the martyr figure in the works of modern Islamic authors.
-It looks specifically at the reception, adaptation, and reinterpretation of the figure by writers who see themselves as representatives of the »native/original« and normative Islam.
+With the research results from the corresponding subproject on early Sunni texts in the first research phase, this subproject further explored the afterlife (Nachleben) of the martyr figure in the works of modern Islamic authors.
+It considered specifically the reception, adaptation, and reinterpretation of the figure by writers who see themselves as representatives of the “native/original” and normative Islam.

 Martyrs of the First World War.
 The “Jungle” Movement [Jangal] 1914–1921

 The First World War extended far beyond the borders of Europe, consequentially interrupting democratization processes in the Near East.
 Prior to and during this period, a multitude of traditional political and cultural concepts and ideas were newly conceived, tested, and moreover altered.
 One of the more striking and representative cases is that of the Jangal movement [Jungle movement], an insurgency that led an uprising against, first, the Russian and, immediately thereafter, the British Army by the Caspian Sea of northern Iran.
 As leader of the Jangal movement, theologian Mirza Kuchak [Mīrzā Kūčik Ḵẖān] issued the proclamation founding the independent Soviet Republic of Gilan.
 The uprising was quelled in 1921, and the movement lost its lead figure with Kuchak’s beheading.

 The self-chosen martyrdom of this period was not limited to local or Muslim members, but also included former German and Austrian soldiers who deserted their posts to join the movement.
 Never before have nationalist, Islamic, Shi’ite, and socialist martyr cultures been so intertwined, as in the case of the Jangal movement.